2021 Advertising Awards

 The program crashed.
 Did I lose everything?
 No - you are saving your work as you go through each section of the entry form.
-If the program crashes as you are completing a certain section, it may not have saved.
+If the program crashes as you are completing a certain section, it may not have saved that section.

 The file I uploaded won't show me a preview.
 Why?
 You may not see the image preview if you haven't followed the specs outlined in ENTRY MATERIAL GUIDELINES.
 Check your file and re-upload.
-If you continue to experience difficulties, contact email@example.com.
+If you continue to experience difficulties, try clearing your browser history or contact email@example.com.

 I uploaded the wrong file.
 Can I change it?
 Yes.
 You can resubmit images at any time until payment is made.
 Click the 'X' beside the appropriate file and re-upload your image.

 NOTE: The thumbnail image may not correctly display your new image.
 If this happens close your browser and log back into My Entries for the changes to show.
 If you continue to experience difficulties, try clearing your browser history or contact firstname.lastname@example.org.

 Do I need to get the rights of the subjects or material used from external sources in my entry?
 It is the responsibility of the entrant to ensure copyright is not infringed.
 Upon entry you must grant us the rights to reproduce the image or images for both our online and print publications, so you would most likely need to have these rights in place to protect yourself.
 Although you do not need to send us a copy of the release forms, we do suggest that you have them.
 Entrants who request we don't run their winning work because they don't have the rights will not be refunded for their entry.
 NOTE: Student work is often exempt from copyright rules.

 What rights do I retain if my work is chosen?
 You retain all rights to your images.